 Accounting Assistant, Accounting Department

-The financial team of the National Center for the Blind is responsible for the management and reporting of all financial data at the headquarters of the nation’s leading blindness organization, National Federation of the Blind.
+The financial team of the National Federation of the Blind Jernigan Institute is responsible for the management and reporting of all financial data at the headquarters of the nation’s leading blindness organization.
 The Accounting Assistant works closely with all members of the financial team.
 This position requires a person who is highly skilled in accounting and bookkeeping practices and enjoys the challenges of working in a fast-paced environment.
 This position requires the use of standard mathematical skills combined with technology to produce financial documents used by senior management.

 The Accounting Assistant is expected to multi-task while maintaining a high level of accuracy and timeliness.
 The Assistant will correct, process, and reconcile a wide variety of accounting documents and analyze various financial reports.
 Work is performed by applying knowledge of accounting practices and terminology, and using spreadsheets and/or automated accounting systems created specifically for the national office.
 All members of the financial team are expected to be punctual and diligent with a strong work ethic.

-- Review, process and reconcile accounting documents such as invoices and employee reimbursements;
+- Review, process and reconcile accounting documents such as invoices and expense reimbursements;

 - Enter, update, and/or retrieve accounting data from automated systems created specifically for the national office;